esteban24/charges-consumer/README.md

 # charges-consumer React App

-Source code repository to the React app consumer for the charges-server API.
+Source code repository of the React consumer app for the charges-server API.

 ## Requirements